arthyn/kartchners/site/contact.md

 ---
 layout: contact
 meta_title: Contact Us
-meta_description: Contact Kartchner's in Scott with any comments, feedback, or questions you have.
-We'll try to contact you as soon as we can.
+meta_description: Contact Kartchner's in Scott at 337-345-1992, or Lafayette at 337-534-4060 with any comments, feedback, or questions you have, we'd love to hear from you!
 body_class: contact
 title: Contact Us
 banner_image: "/v1613851725/kartchners/employees/DSC_1888_zdi7fj.jpg"